guidove/ScenicAPI/README.md

 **to send a route for Import:**

 - `scenic.sendToScenicForImport(gpxurl: String)`
-- `scenic.sendToScenicForImport(polyline: String, name: String, descr: String)`
+- `scenic.sendToScenicForImport(polyline: String, waypointKinds: Array<WaypointKind>, waypointNames: Array<String>, name: String, descr: String)`
-- `scenic.sendToScenicForImport(coordinates: Array<CLLocationCoordinate2D>, name: String, descr: String)`
+- `scenic.sendToScenicForImport(coordinates: Array<CLLocationCoordinate2D>, waypointKinds: Array<WaypointKind>, waypointNames: Array<String>, name: String, descr: String)`

 For more info and an example project see the Swift folder of this repository.